dreger/thelivingwell.co/_posts/be/2017-04-16-infertility.md

 Sometimes all we need is someone to ask "how is it with your soul?"
 And then, we hold safe the space for one another to speak. _Thats how we breathe a little living into each other's dark days._

-We give one another the space to feel, and then?
-We get to _just be._

 Today is about the living.
+Today, you can just be.

 honestly,
 <br>Sarah Kay